OMNI-SLO-Monitoring/Prometheus-Alert-Converter/README.md

 ## Description

+The Service receives Alerts from the Prometheus Alertmanager and converts then into logs of the [LogMessageFormat](https://github.com/ccims/logging-message-format).
+These logs are then appended into the Kafka Queue, included in the Error-Response Monitor, for retrieval.
-Service to receive Alerts from the Prometheus Alertmanager and convert into own [LogMessageFormat](https://github.com/ccims/logging-message-format).
-This Service requires Prometheus, Alertmanager and Windows-Exporter, see section 'Installation' for further details.
+This Service requires the Prometheus Client, the Prometheus Alertmanager, the Windows-Exporter and the Kafka Queue of the Error-Response Monitor to fully function.
+See section 'Installation' for further details.

 Port : localhost:3900